El Alamein (1953 film)

 El Alamein is a 1953 American war film directed by Fred F. Sears and starring Scott Brady, Edward Ashley and Rita Moreno.
 Also known by the alternative title of Desert Patrol, it depicts the 1942 Battle of El Alamein during the North African Campaign.

-It was produced and distributed by Columbia Pictures with sets designed by the art director Edward L. Ilou.
+Plot

+During the events of World War II, Banning (Scott Brady), an American civilian makes a living selling tanks to the Allied troops.
+In the process of delivering them to British soldiers on the front line, he becomes stuck with a group of men at a desert location that the Afrika Korps is using as a place to dump fuel.
+They delay the German onslaught until assistance arrives, before eventually blowing up the Nazi fuel supply and returning to the safety of the British lines.